The 12 best pelvic floor trainers in 2024

 Reasons to avoid

-I'm a huge fan of the other products from Lovehoney so I was excited to try these kegel balls as part of the best pelvic floor trainers selection.
+I'm a huge fan of the other products from Lovehoney - especially when they are in the Lovehoney sale - so I was excited to try these kegel balls as part of the best pelvic floor trainers selection.
 Lovehoney Health is a range of body-safe sexual health accessories created by the famed sexual health brand to empower you to take control of your intimate health.
 LoveHoney Health's newly designed Kegel Training Set is crafted from soft silicone and shaped for easy, progressive training.
-I found them easy to insert thanks to the soft silicone feel and manageable size, and the set uses three progressively weighted kegel exercisers to tone and strengthen your pelvic floor.
+They were easy to insert thanks to the soft silicone feel and manageable size, and the set uses three progressively weighted kegel exercisers to tone and strengthen your pelvic floor.

-Unlike the Secret Whispers wearables though, these Kegel balls range in shape and size as well as weight.
+Unlike the Secret Whispers wearables, these Kegel balls range in shape, size, and weight.
 While you might be able to get away with a splash of water for the other ones, it's best to use these Lovehoney Kegel balls with a liberal amount of lube as they are easy to insert but it doesn't hurt to have a little extra help when you're moving up a weight class.
 This set is also great for long-term use and with a decent price point, I believe it's a great entry set without all the bells and whistles.

 Best pelvic floor trainer for incremental pelvic training